The tech stack audit checklist

 - Which tools are duplicated across teams doing the same job?

-2. Data — what you can and can't trust
+2. Data: what you can and cannot trust

 - Do your analytics, CRM, and billing agree on the same numbers?